 The top five advertisers in each industry and their estimated spend was obtained by using SpyFu.com’s data, and then applying our own categorization analysis.

 Just about any kind of business can take advantage of the opportunities provided by Pay-Per-Click Marketing.
 We’ve written previously about what types of businesses find the most success with PPC, but really it’s a great option for all businesses.

 We used data made available by Spyfu.com, and we organized the domain names into categories using our own proprietary keyword categorization algorithms.

 Our previous study last year was an analysis of the most expensive keywords on Google.
-We looked at the most expensive 10,000 keywords and organized those keywords I catagories based on what themes they had in common (such as “credit” keywords and “rehab” keywords).
-This study focused primarily on the questions, “What are the most expensive keywords on Google AdWords in terms of cost per click?”
+We looked at the most expensive 10,000 keywords and organized those keywords I categories based on what themes they had in common (such as “credit” keywords and “rehab” keywords).
+This study focused primarily on the questions, “What are the most expensive keywords on Google Ads in terms of cost per click?”

 This new study focused on a different questions, “What industries spend the most on PPC advertising?”
 This study was much more in-depth than our previous one – for this study we took the top 10 million most popular keywords of 2011, found out their estimated CPCs, then weighted and categorized the data into different industries.
 Some of the results are different because certain industries (such as retail) spend a lot in aggregate, but don’t pay a lot for each individual keyword.

 Many people are skeptical of how so many ads on Google are clicked.
 Some comments express confusion on how industries pay billions for PPC ads when many individuals purport that they themselves never click PPC ads, or don’t even see such ads.

 We’ve discovered that oftentimes, people do not realize that they may be clicking PPC ads.
 Google continues to give increasingly more prime SERP real-estate to PPC ads.
 These ads are often so well camouflaged with natural results, that many users may not recognize the difference.